-Music is a God-given gift to students to be used for God's glory.
-Understanding and participating in music, its meaning in society and purpose to individuals, are significant aspects to encourage, educate and equip students for adult life.
+Music is a God-given gift that is a significant part of all cultures to be used for God's glory, under God's authority.
+In addition, music is an important component of Christian worship and youth culture.
+Understanding and participating in music, its meaning in society and purpose to individuals, are significant aspects of any education program that aspires to encourage, educate and equip students for adult life.
+Music making and responding are major ingredients in youth culture and it is necessary to bring a Christian perspective to this persuasive influence on modern society.
+Engaging in music is an enjoyable experience that promotes cooperation, leadership and self-esteem.